Pros / The Thrive Life system is designed to encourage rotation, which will mean fresher food in an emergency.

 The company's survival food storage options are extensive.
 Beyond the common food pyramid essentials, the company sells canned seeds.
 These cans each include seeds for red beets, corn, lettuce, squash and many other vegetables.
 There are also meals for vegetarian and gluten-free diets, which is a forward-thinking move in an increasingly health-conscious market.

 This is one of the food storage companies that sell ingredients rather than lots of prepackaged meals.
+If you prefer a company that specializes in prepackaged meals and a la carte items Lindon Farms is a good option.
 Both ways of doing things have their advantages.
 The benefit of doing it the way Thrive Life does is that it is easier to rotate your food storage.
 You can incorporate the individual ingredients into daily life so that you are constantly using and renewing your storage.
 That means fresher food in an emergency.
 If you opt for more pre-packaged, just-add-water meals for food storage you are less likely to use and restock them on a regular basis, but then at least you do not have to prepare meals as you are trying to camp after an emergency.